TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

 .. sectionauthor:: Eric Raymond <esr@thyrsus.com>

-The :mod:`curses.textpad` module provides a :class:`Textbox` class that handles elementary text editing in a curses window, supporting a set of keybindings resembling those of Emacs (thus, also of Netscape Navigator, BBedit 6.x, FrameMaker, and many other programs).
+The :mod:`curses.textpad` module provides a :class:`Textbox` kundi that handles elementary text editing in a curses window, supporting a set of keybindings resembling those of Emacs (thus, also of Netscape Navigator, BBedit 6.x, FrameMaker, and many other programs).
 The module also provides a